Arcensoth/playtracker-datapack/README.md

 `playtracker.debug`                     | Present on players who are debugging the module.
 `playtracker.ignore`                    | Present on players who are not being tracked.
 `playtracker.dead`                      | Present on players who are currently dead.
-`playtracker.died`                      | Present on players for a single tick when they die.
+`playtracker.dead.started`              | Present on players for a single tick when they die.
-`playtracker.respawned`                 | Present on players for a single tick when they respawn.
+`playtracker.dead.stopped`              | Present on players for a single tick when they respawn.
 `playtracker.grounded`                  | Present on players who are currently on the ground.
 `playtracker.grounded.started`          | Present on players for a single tick when they hit the ground.
 `playtracker.grounded.stopped`          | Present on players for a single tick when they leave the ground.